-- 3.2.1.12 Work, in cooperation with USDA-NRCS and other entities, to develop annual water supply forecasts based on SNOTEL and snow course data to include development of new and improved technologies. - 3.2.1.13 Determine historical stream flow volumes based on paleo dendrochronology or other methods to correlate precipitation to rim inflows. - 3.2.2 The Subdistrict intends to use a combination of these acts and improvements concurrently, or as they become economically viable and physically possible, to achieve the goals of the Plan.
+3.2.1.12 Work, in cooperation with USDA-NRCS and other entities, to develop annual water supply forecasts based on SNOTEL and snow course data to include development of new and improved technologies.

+3.2.2 The Subdistrict intends to use a combination of these acts and improvements concurrently, or as they become economically viable and physically possible, to achieve the goals of the Plan.
 The Plan will operate for an indefinite period to ensure the remedy of injurious stream depletions resulting from groundwater withdrawals by Subdistrict Wells and to achieve and maintain a Sustainable Water Supply in the Confined Aquifer that meets the standards defined in the Groundwater Rules.
-This Plan recognizes it may be necessary for the Subdistrict to cooperate with other Confined Aquifer subdistricts to ensure that impacts to the Sustainable Water Supply in the Confined Aquifer as a result of groundwater withdrawals in those other Confined Aquifer subdistricts is not impacting this Subdistrict's ability to meet its obligation regarding a Sustainable Water Supply as required by the Groundwater Rules. - 3.2.3 At such time as the operation of Subdistrict Wells is not causing injurious stream depletions, the Confined Aquifer is maintained at a level which meets the Sustainable Water Supply standards set out in the Groundwater Rules, all other purposes for which the Subdistrict has been organized are permanently accomplished, and all obligations of the Subdistrict have been satisfied, the Subdistrict can be dissolved.
+This Plan recognizes it may be necessary for the Subdistrict to cooperate with other subdistricts to ensure that impacts to the Sustainable Water Supply in the Confined Aquifer as a result of groundwater withdrawals in those other subdistricts is not impacting this Subdistrict's ability to meet its obligation regarding a Sustainable Water Supply as required by the Groundwater Rules.

+3.2.3 At such time as the operation of Subdistrict Wells is not causing injurious stream depletions, the Confined Aquifer is maintained at a level that meets the Sustainable Water Supply standards set out in the Groundwater Rules, all other purposes for which the Subdistrict has been organized are permanently accomplished, and all obligations of the Subdistrict have been satisfied, the Subdistrict can be dissolved.